 - To receive an "A" for attendance and participation, you must attend, be on time [pünktlich], and participate well.

 - ***Speaking and listening in class are an essential part of this course ==> If you have more than TEN absence hours [defined below] at the end of the semester, your FINAL COURSE GRADE will be an AUTOMATIC E***

 - If you have 8 - 10 absence hours, your ATTENDANCE AND PARTICIPATION GRADE (20% of your final course grade) decreases by two full grades (e.g. a "B" becomes a "D")

 - If you have 4.5 - 7.5 absence hours, your ATTENDANCE AND PARTICIPATION GRADE (20% of your final course grade) decreases by one full grade (e.g. a "B" becomes a "C")

-- Ask me about ways to make up "absence hours," such as attending the conversation hours in North Quad or the MLB.
+- Ask me about ways to make up "absence hours,"such as attending Schokoladenstunde or the Max Kade Kaffeestunde or Deutschtisch.
 You can make up a maximum of three absence hours.

 - Please explain all absences, in advance if possible.
 Excused absences count as half an "absence hour," i.e. for example 8 excused absences + 2 unexcused absences = 6 "absence hours."